Your WordPress install can be as secure or insecure as you want. Learn which five things are the most important when it comes to security.

 Is WordPress highly insecure?

-Let’s take a look at some very large websites that were built on WordPress:
+Let’s take a look at some huge websites that were built on WordPress:

 Surely their engineers know what they’re doing and see no fundamental, unsolvable security issues with WordPress?